Expert Tips For Traveling To Europe For More Fun, Less Stress

 14. Choose to Convert Payments in Local Currency

-You will often be given a choice for currency conversion when purchasing items or paying for services.
+You will often be given a choice of currencies when purchasing items or paying for services.
 Choose local currency when asked if you want transactions (when shopping, dining, or at an ATM) converted to local currency or dollars.
 It’ll result in a more favorable exchange rate.

 15. Tip According to Local Customs

-Europe has a different tipping culture (and salary structure for restaurant staff) than North America, where 20% is often considered a good tip for dining at restaurants.
+Europe has a different tipping culture (and salary structure for restaurant staff) than North America, where 20% is often considered a good tip.
 But in Europe, things are different, as a service charge is usually already included in the bill.
 Plan to round up your bill a small amount to acknowledge good restaurant (or taxi) service.
 It is still advisable to tip housekeeping staff in hotels – €1-€2 per day of stay and €5-10 to a hotel concierge for service.

 16. Use Local Transportation

-If you are not renting a car while away, you have several options like subways, public busses, hop-on-hop-off tourist buses, taxis, and ride-share services popular in Europe, like Uber and Bolt
+If you are not renting a car while away, you have several options, such as subways, public buses, hop-on-hop-off tourist buses, taxis, and popular ride-share services in Europe, such as Uber and Bolt.

 Consider writing the names and addresses of your intended destinations (like your hotel or rental property, airport, train station, or museums) on individual sticky notes or note cards.
 Then you can easily give that information to anyone who may help you reach your destination (like taxi and bus drivers or employees at train stations).